 Once chefs have shown they meet pre-requisite requirements set by ChefsBest, they begin their training with rigorous palate acuity testing.
 They are initially screened for their ability to reliably discriminate between different samples.
 Chefs must be able to tell the difference between simply prepared samples, such as two waters, one of which is sweetened slightly more than the other, and more complex samples, such as two tomato sauces with different amounts of salt.
 As training progresses, chefs are presented with samples that have smaller and smaller differences.

 Once chefs complete palate acuity testing, they move on to learning about the ChefsBest proprietary judging methodology, Sensory Attribute Quality Analysis.
 SAQA helps to organize the sensory experience of eating into an objective set of dimensions, attributes and anchors that all judges can understand.
-At ChefsBest, attributes are measured in order of experience, starting with appearance and moving on to aroma, basic taste, flavor and texture.
+Attributes are measured in order of experience, starting with appearance and moving on to aroma, basic taste, flavor and texture.
 In this phase of training, chefs learn key terminology used in the process and how impartial moderators facilitate each blind tasting session.
-They also gain a deep understanding of how data is used to determine the Best Tasting product and whether products merit the ChefsBest Award of Excellence.